paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Unordered Lists & FIFO Stacks

-When adding an item to the list, it always becomes the `Top` element. `Bottom` is the oldest entry.
+An item becomes the `Top` element when added. `Bottom` is the oldest entry.

 ```c#
 var numberList = new LinkedList<int>();